-Be aware of what pests live around your school's grounds.
+Be aware of what pests live around campus.
 Learn about their biology (life cycle, development factors, and so on) so that you can determine if they need to be eradicated or if they are unlikely to have an impact.

 MONITOR.